terrainagency/ScrollSequence.js/README.md

 ScrollSequence is a <1kb (minified) object built for Terrain's Ghost library.

 ScrollSequence.js creates a pinned sequence of master timelines each containing scrollTrigger a instance.
-The goal of ScrollSequence is to create an efficient workflow for building scroll based pages.
-It advocates for separation of concern through dividing content to HTML, and animation to javascript.
-This allow sequence content to be easily modified over time, and makes jumping between projects accross clients easier.
+The goal of ScrollSequence is to create an efficient workflow for building scroll based pages by advocating for separation of concern through restricting content to HTML, and animation to javascript.

 ```javascript